gbirke/lebenplusplus/src/content/posts/2018-03-15-how-to-run-npm-install-as-non-root-in-a-docker-container.md

 This will cause `npm install` to fail.
 Judging from the error messages, the cause of failure is that npm tries to run subshells, but there is no entry in `/etc/passwd` for the UID and GID you provided. npm will then assume `/` as the home directory of that user, failing miserably because the user has no write permissions.

 ## Finally, permission nirvana
-The solution for the `npm` permission confusion is to fake the user entry and its home directory.
+A solution for the npm permission problem is to fake the `passwd` user entry and its home directory.
 First, you create a minimal `passwd` file for the current user on our host system:

     echo "node:x:$(id -u):$(id -g)::/home/node:/bin/bash" > /tmp/fake-passwd